Art & Design: Games & Playable Media

 Information for Transfers

-It is highly recommended that incoming transfer students complete all the necessary programming courses and have some experience with art or game design courses prior to entering UCSC.
+It is required that incoming transfer students complete all the necessary programming courses and have some experience with art or game design courses prior to entering UCSC.
 Students interested in entering as junior transfers, including from within UCSC, are urged to complete all general education requirements and as many appropriate foundation courses as possible.

 - Game Designer